ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ## Long sliders

-The difficulty due to long sliders has been increased significantly.
+The difficulty rating of long sliders has been increased significantly.

 ![](https://user-images.githubusercontent.com/1329837/52334682-9c010a00-2a43-11e9-8ba5-53c0ed31b839.png)

-The effect of this change increases along with the jump distance to the slider increasing and the amount of time between hitobjects decreasing.
+The effect of this change also increases along with the jump distance to the slider increasing and the amount of time between hitobjects decreasing.

 Example beatmap where this change can be seen:
 - [Fractal - Collide (feat.
 Danyka Nadeau)](https://osu.ppy.sh/beatmapsets/753365#osu/1586083)

 ## Flashlight mod adjustments

-The amount of performance points awarded due to flashlight has been reduced for short beatmaps and increased for long beatmaps.
+The amount of performance points awarded due to the flashlight mod has been reduced for short beatmaps and increased for long beatmaps.

 ![](https://user-images.githubusercontent.com/1329837/52335994-1d0dd080-2a47-11e9-9c42-e6b33cc5292a.png)